 The social impact of opening up science in general and research results in particular is tremendous.
 Openness promotes human rights, democracy and equal opportunities.
 A better and trustworthy information base could lead to transparent and deliberate decisions in politics.
-Publicly funded research should be accessible to society as the funders and help to solve key societal challenges (Picarra 2016, p.4).
-Open science and citizen science in particular can help to improve the interaction of the civil society and scientific community.
+Publicly funded research should be accessible to society, the funders of the research, as it may helpsolve key societal challenges (Picarra 2016, p.4).
+Open science and citizen science in particular can help improve the interaction of the civil society and scientific community.
 Research can use citizen science to understand societal challenges and get well-grounded feedback.
 Citizens can build trust in research activities and participate in the process.
 (Open Science and Research Initiative 2014, p.3) A study of Fraisl et al. shows that some Sustainable Development Goals (SDG) of the United Nations can be achieved via citizen science projects in such a way that each citizen can participate and create benefits for their own local society and take responsibility by their own.
 (Fraisl et al. 2020).